hrahmansha/Bangla-Punctuation-Corrector/README.md

 ## Testing Interface

-We have used Flask API as a lightweight python framework to deploy a testing interface.
+We have used Flask API as a lightweight python framework to create a testing interface.
 Screenshots along with test case are given below.
 We intentionally put the restored punctuation with their name to identify model output.
 <p align = "center">
     <img src = "ss1.PNG">